sopnopriyo/react-www-redirect/README.md

 # React-www-redirect

-**⚠️ Security note ⚠️ - This element provides a client-side option when server-enforced www redirects are not possible.
+> ⚠️ Security note ⚠️ - This element provides a client-side option when server-enforced www redirects are not possible.
 Please don’t use this if you can configure the server.

-The element redirects the current page to www, unless the page is loaded from a web server that is running on localhost.**
+The element redirects the current page of your React Application to www, unless the page is loaded from a web server that is running on localhost.

 # Installation